forwardemail/free-email-forwarding/README.md

    * Uses bayes theorem and auto learning
    * Uses [other improvements](https://wiki.apache.org/spamassassin/ImproveAccuracy)

 3. SPF/DKIM - through checking if an SPF record exists for a sender, and if so, we reverse-lookup the SMTP connection's remote address to validate it matches the SPF record, otherwise it's rejected.
 If an SPF record does not exist, then we require DKIM verification.
 If DKIM headers are passed and fail, then it is rejected as well.
+If no DKIM headers are passed, then we assume that DKIM validation passes.

 4. MX - through checking if the sender's from address domain has MX records (so it's actually coming from a mail exchange/SMTP server), otherwise it's rejected